Countly/countly-sdk-documentation/android/next.md

 <h2 id="h_01HAVQDM5V5NQYRG4BZZ1RKKAY">App Time in Background / Foreground</h2>
 <p>
   Countly will record the time your users spend in the foreground and background.
-  For this to work, your users need to be given any consent.
-You also need to provide your Application class to your config object with "<span>setApplication" during init.</span>
+  For this to work, your users need to be given any consent and enable foreground/background tracking.
+You also need to provide your Application class to your config object with "<span>setApplication" during init.</span> Enable this feature on init:
 </p>
+<pre>config.apm.enableForegroundBackgroundTracking()</pre>
 <h1 id="h_01HAVQDM5V1ZB8ECYTH1SPR3Q7">User Consent</h1>
 <p>
   <span style="font-weight: 400;">In an effort to comply with GDPR Countly provides ways to toggle different Countly features on/off depending on the given consent.</span>